WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/webinars.md

 <h5 class="webinar-title">Resources</h5>
 <ul class="webinar-list">
   <li>Download the presentation slides from <a href="https://www.slideshare.net/WGBH_Archives/press-play-on-history-unlocking-70-years-of-primary-source-materials-for-distance-learning-with-the-aapb">SlideShare</a></li>
-   <li>The <a href="amazon link TBD - https://drive.google.com/file/d/1J4oI6SqQaTfOUuoeGVb0Z9lIHWlLcQsQ/view?usp=sharing">AAPB Guide: How To Search and Share</a> explores how to navigate the collections made available online in the AAPB, including access points, helpful search tips, and step-by-step instructions for the share/embed feature</li>
-  <li>Instructions for how to use the search/embed feature are also available on the <a href="https://blog.americanarchive.org/2020/01/04/new-year-new-features-how-to-share-and-embed-content-from-collections-in-the-aapb/">AAPB blog</a></li>
+  <li>Instructions on how to use the search/embed feature are also available on the <a href="https://blog.americanarchive.org/2020/01/04/new-year-new-features-how-to-share-and-embed-content-from-collections-in-the-aapb/">AAPB blog</a></li>
 </ul>

 <a id="Volunteers"></a>